 - Use proper ergonomics at your workstation

-- Avoid heavy lifting or sudden movements
+- Avoid heavy lifting or sudden neck movements

 - Incorporate low-impact exercises such as swimming or walking